 - Prioritization of Investments resources must be allocated to address the most critical capability needs. - Transparency stakeholders must be provided visibility on how preparedness grant funds are allocated and distributed, and for what purpose. - Substantive Local Involvement the tools and processes that are used to inform the critical priorities, which DHS/FEMA grants support must include local government representatives.
-At the state and regional levels, local risk assessments must be included in the overarching analysis to ensure that the threats and hazards of primary concern to the jurisdiction are accounted for. - Flexibility with Accountability recognition of unique preparedness gaps at the local level, as well as maintaining and sustaining existing capabilities. - Support of Regional Coordination recognition of inter/intra-state partnerships and dependencies at the state and regional levels, and within metropolitan areas.
+At the state and regional levels, local risk assessments must be included in the overarching analysis to ensure that the threats and hazards of primary concern to the jurisdiction are accounted for. - Flexibility with Accountability -FEMA recognizes that unique preparedness gaps exist at the local level.
+However, grant recipients are responsible for ensuring the effective use of grant funds to address those gaps and for maintaining and sustaining existing capabilities. - Support of Regional Coordination Inter/intra-state partnerships and dependencies at the state and regional levels, including those within metropolitan areas, must be recognized.